-Next Offering is Fall Term 2018 - There are two components to this 3-credit course - a fall term online introduction to Costa Rica, Adventure Tourism, and tropical ecology (about 1-cr of work) and a later fall excursion about 10-days exploring the back country of Costa Rica.
+Next Offering is Fall Term 2019 - There are two components to this 3-credit course - a fall term online introduction to Costa Rica, Adventure Tourism, and tropical ecology (about 1-cr of work) and a later fall excursion about 10-days exploring the back country of Costa Rica.
 This program can be used in your academic program (with program approval), like Natural Resources (NR), Tourism Recreation, and Adventure Leadership (TRAL), Environmental Sciences (ENSC)).
 Degree of acceptance into your academic program should be discussed with your advisor.

 Learning outcomes: at the end of the experience, you will be able to